-The best Nordic Noir shows on Netflix
+Best Nordic Noir series on Netflix

-Netflix is probably your first port-of-call for a wide range of gripping nordic noir and political thrillers.
+Netflix is probably your first port-of-call for a wide range of gripping Nordic Noir and political thrillers.
 If you already subscribe, you’ll have access to a huge back catalogue of Scandi crime series and films, such as Stieg Larsson’s The Girl with the Dragon Tattoo and the Danish political thriller Borgen.

-Here are some of our favourite nordic noir series that are currently on Netflix.
+Here are some of our favourite Nordic Noir series that are currently on Netflix.

 The Chestnut Man